 3 tablespoons cilantro leaves, roughly chopped

 Cut each avocado in half, and remove the pits.
 Score the avocado, scoop it into a mixing bowl and mash gently with a fork until chunky smooth.
 Stir in the onion and cilantro.
-Cut the lime in half and squeeze in juice to taste (I usually use half a lime).
-Season with salt.
-Adjust seasonings to taste.
-Serve immediately.
+Cut the lime in half and squeeze in the juice.
+Season with salt to taste.
+Serve immediately, or cover tightly with plastic wrap and refrigerate for up to 24 hours.